Gaarnik/MecanyCraft/README.md

-MecaniCraft
+MecanyCraft
 ===========

-MecaniCraft add a mysterious abandoned robotic world in Minecraft with a banch of new technologic stuff !
+MecanyCraft add a mysterious abandoned robotic world in Minecraft with a banch of new technologic stuff !